NationalGenomicsInfrastructure/ngi_reports/data/report_templates/project_summary.md

 {% if project.cluster == 'grus' -%}
 ## Data access at UPPMAX

-Data from the sequencing have been be uploaded to the UPPNEX (UPPMAX Next Generation sequence Cluster Storage, [uppmax.uu.se](http://www.uppmax.uu.se)) called **GRUS**.
+Data have been uploaded to the UPPNEX (UPPMAX Next Generation sequence Cluster Storage, [uppmax.uu.se](http://www.uppmax.uu.se)) called **GRUS**.
 More details can be found on the following links

 - [NGI data delivery note](https://ngisweden.scilifelab.se/info/Data%20delivery)